Skip to content

 1

-All shell commands mentioned in this article can be run directly under the root user; for non-root users, add sudo before running.
+All shell commands mentioned in this article can be run directly as the root user; non-root users need to add sudo when running.

-This article only provides the most common operation steps.
-For detailed installation and deployment, refer to Deployment and Maintenance / Installation Deployment / Single Machine Deployment
+This article provides only the most common operation steps.
+For detailed installation and deployment instructions, please refer to Deployment and Maintenance / Installation Deployment.

 1. System Requirements